photogbill/OWL/README.md

 absent, since "not yet" and "not there" are different claims.
 Recall runs against a store opened read-only, on read-only media, or while another process writes; where it can't reinforce what it returned it says so in `Recall.degraded`, alongside "no embedder" and "embedder raised".
-Seventeen named checks (`python -m owl doctor --json`) each carry a remedy, and every one has a test that drives it red. `prefix()` puts consequence in front of a session — shifted decisions before due commitments before open loops — under a hard token budget, dropping whole tiers rather than truncating. `watch()` is anticipatory retrieval that ships **off**, with a session cap, a cooldown,
+Twenty-two named checks (`python -m owl doctor mind.owl --json`) each carry a remedy, and seventeen have a test that drives them red — the remaining five (`epistemics.monotonic`, `defence.self_audit`, `defence.quarantine_reviewed`, `decisions.impacts_acknowledged`, `store.liveness`) are asserted only in the green direction and are the next gap to close. `prefix()` puts consequence in front of a session — shifted decisions before due commitments before open loops — under a hard token budget, dropping whole tiers rather than truncating. `watch()` is anticipatory retrieval that ships **off**, with a session cap, a cooldown,